Benchmarking weak randomness in Quantum and Natural Sources: Methods

 In \cite{HeartSV}, we proposed to use the weighted average in the following form

 with $w(h)=\sum_{i=0}^{h} \frac{1}{i+1}$.
 Although using the above formula is a reasonable choice, we did not justify it in the previous publication.

 We therefore analyze in detail the problem of constructing a single effective parameter $\epsilon$, which is central to this work.
 While the estimation of $\epsilon_h$ for fixed history length is straightforward, combining these quantities into a unique final value is inherently nontrivial.
-As discussed in Sec.~\ref{sec:sv} and Remark~\ref{rem:eh}, the supremum over history lengths---although appropriate in the infinite-data limit---is unsuitable for finite sequences.
+As discussed in previous sections , the supremum over history lengths---although appropriate in the infinite-data limit---is unsuitable for finite sequences.
 This necessitates the development of alternative aggregation methods tailored to the finite-data regime.

-We will first formalize the notation of the epsilon-generating function and show that the direct analog of the $\epsilon$-SV source condition is not applicable in a finite testing context.
-Next, in Section \ref{sec:axioms}, we will provide a list of axioms (properties) that the reasonable epsilon-generating function should fulfill.
-Finally, in Section \ref{sec:averages}, we will give a few examples of such functions and justify our choice of one of them.
+We will first formalize the notation of the epsilon-generating function $\Psi$ and show that the direct analog of the $\epsilon$-SV source condition is not applicable in a finite testing context.
+Next, in the following section, we will provide a list of axioms (properties) that the reasonable epsilon-generating function should fulfill.
+Next, we will give a few examples of such functions and justify our choice of one of them.

 We will start with a formal definition of the function that transforms the sequence of epsilons into a single final epsilon.
 Let $s=(s_i)_{i=1}^n$ be the sequence of $n$ bits obtained from a source using the chosen discretization method and optionally some additional post-processing (see Section \ref{sec:discretization}).
-Then, as we described in Section \ref{sec:epsilonh}, our software is capable of estimating, from the source $s$, the sequence of epsilons $(\epsilon_h)_{h=0}^{h_{\mathrm{max}}}$, each for given history length $h$, where $h_{\mathrm{max}} \leq n - 1$.
+Then, as we described in the previous section, our software is capable of estimating, from the source $s$, the sequence of epsilons $(\epsilon_h)_{h=0}^{h_{\mathrm{max}}}$, each for given history length $h$, where $h_{\mathrm{max}} \leq n - 1$.

 In the context of our estimation procedure, the admissible history length can be further restricted.
 For a parameter $\epsilon_h$ to take a value strictly smaller than $1/2$, it is not sufficient to require $h < n$.
 If a particular history never occurs in the sequence, the corresponding estimate trivially equals $1/2$.
 Meaningful estimation therefore requires that all histories of length $h$ can occur at least once.
-This condition yields the tighter bound:
+This condition yields the tighter bound that was previously derived in \cite{HeartSV}: